 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Raiffeisen Bank reported total carbon emissions of approximately 32,133,666,000 kg CO2e.
 This figure includes Scope 1 emissions of about 9,375,000 kg CO2e, Scope 2 emissions of approximately 23,419,000 kg CO2e (market-based), and a significant Scope 3 total of around 32,100,872,000 kg CO2e.
-The Scope 3 emissions are primarily driven by investments, which account for about 31,992,997,000 kg CO2e, alongside other categories such as employee commute and business travel.
+The Scope 3 emissions are primarily driven by investments, which account for about 31,992,997,000 kg CO2e.
 In 2022, the bank's total emissions were reported at approximately 70,827,000 kg CO2e, with Scope 1 emissions of about 6,060,000 kg CO2e, Scope 2 emissions of approximately 40,212,000 kg CO2e (market-based), and Scope 3 emissions of around 29,656,000 kg CO2e.
-This indicates a substantial increase in emissions from 2022 to 2024.
-Raiffeisen Bank has not disclosed specific reduction targets or initiatives, as there are no documented SBTi (Science Based Targets initiative) reduction targets or climate pledges.
-The absence of reduction commitments suggests a need for further action in aligning with industry standards for climate accountability.
-Overall, Raiffeisen Bank's emissions data reflects a significant carbon footprint, particularly in Scope 3 emissions, highlighting the importance of developing comprehensive strategies to mitigate climate impact.
+Raiffeisen Bank has not disclosed specific reduction targets or initiatives, as there are no SBTi (Science Based Targets initiative) reduction targets or climate pledges reported.
+The bank's emissions data is not cascaded from a parent organization, indicating that these figures are independently reported.
+Overall, Raiffeisen Bank's emissions profile highlights the significant impact of its investment activities on its overall carbon footprint, particularly within Scope 3 emissions.
+The absence of formal reduction commitments suggests an opportunity for the bank to enhance its climate strategy moving forward.

 Access structured emissions data, company-specific emission factors, and source documents